18F/uswds-jekyll/README.md

 Scripts specified as objects (in the latter item above) must have a `src` property.
-Scripts with `async: true` will get an `async` attribute, which tells the browser _not_ to let this script's laoding block the execution of subsequent scripts.
+Scripts with `async: true` will get an `async` attribute, which tells the browser _not_ to let this script's loading block the execution of subsequent scripts.
 If the execution order of your scripts is **not** important, setting `async: true` may provide performance benefits to your users.
 (Conversely, if you don't know whether your scripts need to execute in a